Jandini/Jandini/README.md

 # Year 1998

 It was exciting time writing software using Assembler and Pascal for DOS.
 Now it is only the history.
+You can find my all assembler source codes and binaries in [8086](https://github.com/Jandini/8086) repository.
+The code can be executed only under [DosBox](https://www.dosbox.com/).

 ## Debugging and software modifications in DOS

 This is not something to be proud of.
 I cracked the software that allowed me to learn touch typing.
-The software was free and offered all the features with the caveat that the unregistered version had a splash screen.
+The software is called "Maszynistka" which translates to "typist".
+Maszynistka was free and has all the features with the caveat that the unregistered version has a splash screen.

 You need about ten minutes of your time and clicking space key before you can start using it.
 I used Turbo Debugger for DOS and figured out how to skip the splash screen.